ncschroeder/Number-Theory-Playground/README.md

 - One that teaches the user about the Goldbach conjecture and allows for input of a valid number and the program outputs the pairs of prime numbers that sum to that number
 - One that teaches the user about Pythagorean triples and allows for input of a valid number and the program outputs the first 10 Pythagorean triples that appear after that number

-## Directions for running from command line
+## Directions for running Java versions from command line
 1. Have a java development kit that can compile a Java program that has all the Java features I used.
 My jdk is version 11.0.8.
 2. Download this repository
-3. Open a terminal and navigate to the directory where the repository was downloaded
+3. Open a terminal and navigate to the directory where the repository was downloaded and then into the repository folder and then the "Java Versions" folder
 4. Run command "javac *.java"
 5. Run command "java NTPGUI" for the GUI version or "java NTPCLI" for the command line version